gut-leben-in-deutschland/bericht/content/02/report.en.md

 02-04-ab
 ```

 Non-standard and standard employment have both gone up in Germany since 2000.
-The number of people in non-standard employment increased from 5.9 to 7.5 million between 2000 and 2015.
-The peak of around 7,9 million was reached in 2010 and has dropped slightly since then.
-The number of people in standard employment increased slightly from 23.7 to 24.8 million between 2000 and 2015.
+The number of people in non-standard employment increased from 5.9 to 7.9 million between 2000 and 2016.
+The peak of around 7.9 million was reached in 2010 and has dropped slightly since then.
+The number of people in standard employment increased from 23.7 to 25.6 million between 2000 and 2016.
 There is no evidence of an increase in non-standard employment solely at the expense of standard employment contracts.

 ```chart
 02-04-b